Maplin (retailer): Acquisition by Montagu

 In September 2004, Montagu Private Equity purchased 67% of Maplin from Graphite Capital at a cost of £244 million.
 In 2007, the company began to relocate its headquarters and distribution centre to a new facility at Brookfields Park, on the former Manvers Main Colliery, Rotherham, two miles from the old warehouse in Wombwell.

 Maplin discontinued the processing of orders outside of the United Kingdom and Ireland in January 2010.
 Later in 2010, Montagu said they were evaluating their options with Maplin, because the value of their investment has been realised.
 It was envisaged that when the market conditions were right, Maplin would float on the London Stock Exchange.

 Debt free

 At the end of 2012, Maplin announced it was officially out of debt from its creditor Montagu Equity.

+2013 onwards

 Drop ship vending

 In June 2013, Maplin introduced drop ship vending, allowing them to offer a far greater range of stock for sale online than available in-store.